How did Alexander really develop his technique?

 • 7

-The "unity line" in Delsartean and Alexander’s work - and how to test it
+The "unity line" in Delsartean and Alexander’s work - coming on toes

 • Delsarte 7: Coming on toes pt 1: Finding the correct standing position with harmonic poise